RPGash/PS-RPG/CONTRIBUTING.md

 ## :question: Still here?

-If you are reading this, bravo dear user and (hopefully) contributor for making it this far!
-You are awesome. :100:
+If you are reading this, then maybe you are considering a contribution to this project.
+If you do, then you are awesome :100:

-To confirm that you have read this guide and are following it as best as possible, **include this emoji at the top** of your issue or pull request: :bug: `:bug:`
+To confirm that you have read this guide and are following it as best as possible, **include this emoji at the top** of your issue or feature request: :bug: `:bug:`

 ## :pray: Credits